-Our lower bound minihalo mass scale can also increase due to the anisotropic pressure caused by the streaming velocity \cite{2011MNRAS.418..906T,Naoz:2012fr,Fialkov:2014rba}.
-We set the minimum mass by the baryonic Jeans mass that takes into account the effect of the relative velocity.
-The Jeans scale $k_{J}\propto 1/c_s(z)$ which is inversely proportional to the gas sound speed can be influenced by the stream velocity.
-We accordingly consider the effective sound speed taking account of the relative velocity $v_{\mathrm{eff}}=\sqrt{c_s^2(z)+v_{bc}^2(z)}$, so that the effective Jeans scale $k_{\mathrm{J,eff}}\propto 1/v_{\mathrm{eff}}$ \cite{Stacy:2010gg, 2011ApJ...735...25N}.
+Our lower-bound minihalo mass scale can also increase due to the anisotropic pressure caused by the streaming velocity \cite{2011MNRAS.418..906T,Naoz:2012fr,Fialkov:2014rba}.
+We set the minimum mass using the baryonic Jeans mass, which takes into account the effect of the relative velocity.
+The Jeans scale $k_{J}\propto 1/c_s(z)$, which is inversely proportional to the gas sound speed, can be influenced by the stream velocity.
+We accordingly consider the effective sound speed by taking account of the relative velocity $v_{\mathrm{eff}}=\sqrt{c_s^2(z)+v_{bc}^2(z)}$, so the effective Jeans scale $k_{\mathrm{J,eff}}\propto 1/v_{\mathrm{eff}}$ \cite{Stacy:2010gg, 2011ApJ...735...25N}.
 The corresponding Jeans mass can be estimated as

 where $\bar{\rho}$ is the total mass density including dark matter and $T_{\mathrm{IGM}}$ is the temperature of the IGM.
-We set $T_{\mathrm{IGM}}=2$ K at $z=10$ which satisfies the current lower bound of the IGM temperature obtained by HERA experiment\cite{2022ApJ...924...51A}.
-We use Eqs (\ref{eq:maximum}) and (\ref{eq:minimum}) as the upper and lower minihalo mass scales $M_{\mathrm{max}}$ and $M_{\mathrm{min}}$, respectively, in estimating the 21cm signals.
+We set $T_{\mathrm{IGM}}=2$ K at $z=10$, which satisfies the current lower bound of the IGM temperature obtained by the HERA experiment\cite{2022ApJ...924...51A}.
+We use Eqs. (\ref{eq:maximum}) and (\ref{eq:minimum}) as the upper and lower minihalo mass scales $M_{\mathrm{max}}$ and $M_{\mathrm{min}}$, respectively, in estimating the 21cm signals.